 When does enrollment for health coverage begin?

-The next open enrollment period is November 1, 2017 through December 15, 2017.
+The open enrollment period for 2017 ended December 15, 2017.
 You can only sign up for insurance coverage on the Marketplace during the open enrollment period, unless you qualify for a special enrollment period or are eligible for coverage under Medicaid or the Children’s Health Insurance Program (CHIP).

 Here’s a partial list of qualifying life events that may allow you to enroll in Marketplace coverage during a special enrollment period: